-I had an interesting though unsettling experience recently.
-I posted a question online asking yoga teachers and practitioners to help me tease out the difference between the sixth and seventh limbs of yoga.
+A while back, I had an interesting though unsettling experience.
+I’d posted a question online asking yoga teachers and practitioners to help me tease out the difference between the sixth and seventh limbs of yoga.
 One of the teachers who responded led me to think in more depth about yoga in the West.

-If you’re not familiar with the eight limbs of yoga, the Sage Pantajali first described them in Sanksrit many years ago.
-The sixth limb is called dharana and the seventh is called dhyana.
+If you’re not familiar with the eight limbs of yoga, they are aspects of the practice first described in Sanksrit centuries ago.
+The sixth limb is dharana and the seventh is dhyana.

 I received a few helpful answers to my question, but one—actually, the first one—stands out and led me to wonder if yoga in the West is truly yoga.

-A man who seemed to hold an important status in the Hindu and yoga communities in India clearly scolded me for even attempting to understand the dhyana and dhrana, especially in English.
-This man basically accused me of being part of an insidious industry in the West that is attempting to divorce the yoga sutras from their original cultural and religious context.
+A man who seemed to hold an important status in the Hindu and yoga communities in India scolded me for even attempting to understand dhyana and dhrana, especially in English.
+He more or less accused me of being part of an insidious industry in the West that attempts to divorce the yoga sutras from their original cultural and religious context.

 Yikes.
 I promise, this is not my intent!
-But I did consider his words carefully.
+But I did consider his words carefully., because he had a valid point.

 Writing, Reading, Speaking, and Learning Yoga in the West